isx45128227/MongoVsPostgres/documentacio.md

         `twitter=# COPY hashtags FROM '/tmp/hashtags.csv' DELIMITER ',' CSV HEADER;`

     * That is the process we should follow for each table.
+      Take into account that every script generates different data, and it is not necessary all table data.

         `twitter=# COPY usuaris FROM '/tmp/usuaris.csv' DELIMITER ',' CSV HEADER;`